EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 If there is no solution that guarantees $k$-anonymity suppressing less than $MaxSup$ tuples at height $h$, there cannot exist a solution, with height lower than $h$ that guarantees it.
 The current height $h$ depends on the $DV$ (e.g., $DV = [1, 1]$ implies that $h = 1 + 1 = 2$).<br />
 The algorithm adopts a binary search on the lattice of distance vectors:
 1) evaluate solutions at height $\lfloor h/2\rfloor$;
-2) if there exists at least a solution satisfying $k$-anonymity
+2) if there exists at least a solution satisfying $k$-anonymity:
 	1) then evaluates solutions at height $\lfloor h/4 \rfloor$;
 	2) otherwise evaluates solutions at height $\lfloor 3h/4 \rfloor$.
 3) until the algorithm reaches the lowest height for which there is a distance vector that satisfies $k$-anonymity.